Taylor Rooks

 Taylor Rooks (born May 22, 1992) is an American sports journalist and broadcaster.
-She currently appears on Thursday Night Football (on Prime Video), Bleacher Report and TNT Sports.
-Before joining the Turner networks, she was a host, reporter, and correspondent at SportsNet New York.
-Prior to the New York Market, she worked for the Big Ten Network.
+She appears on Thursday Night Football (on Prime Video), Bleacher Report and TNT Sports.
+Before joining the Turner networks, she was a host, reporter, and correspondent at SportsNet New York (SNY).
+Prior to the New York market, she worked for the Big Ten Network.
 She appeared on BTN Live, BTN Football Pregame, and Women's Sports Report.
 She was a sideline reporter for CBS Sports Network for the 2016–2017 football season.
 Prior to SNY, CBS, and BTN, Rooks was a football and basketball recruiting reporter for scout.com.
 She has an on-air presence for major events, such as the Big Ten Football Championship.

 Early life

 Rooks attended Peachtree Ridge High School in Suwanee, Georgia, from which she graduated in 2010.

 Rooks decided to follow in her parents' footsteps by attending the University of Illinois at Urbana-Champaign, where she majored in broadcast journalism.
 During her time at the University of Illinois, Rooks covered and broke national football/basketball recruiting stories while working with Scout.com.
 She appeared on CBS Sports Network reporting on the WBB Pre-NIT Championship at 19 years old.
 Throughout college, she interned with the PGA Tour, Comcast SportsNet Chicago, and Fox Sports/Scout.com.
 She received numerous scholarships in her time in Champaign, and helped expand women's interest in broadcasting.
 Rooks modeled briefly, but turned her focus to sports journalism.

 Rooks comes from a family of athletes.
-She is the daughter of Thomas Rooks, top rushing leader for the Illinois Fighting Illini; the grandniece of St. Louis Cardinals Hall of Famer Lou Brock; and the niece of former Pittsburgh Steelers and New Orleans Saints NFL player Marv Woodson.
+She is the daughter of Thomas Rooks, who is second on the all-time rushing list for the Illinois Fighting Illini; the grandniece of St. Louis Cardinals Hall of Famer Lou Brock; and the niece of former Pittsburgh Steelers and New Orleans Saints NFL player Marv Woodson.